Why is legal writing so hard? For anybody who is not a lawyer and doesn’t have to do legal drafting, you’ll just have to trust me – it really is.

 My main tips for effective legal drafting (whatever the document might be) are these:

-- Know your audience – if you don’t know the client then you might just have to take a stab here, but try and make an assessment of the client’s sophistication.
+- Know your audience – if you don’t know the client then you might just have to take a stab here, but try and make an assessment of the client’s sophistication and desired inclusions.

 - Don’t use words that do not add anything to the letter.
 Nifty phrases like “we advise that”, “we note that” are all the rage – and are almost always redundant.
 Primarily these phrases pop up when somebody doesn’t know how to start their sentence and fears that without a nice little introduction the letter will seem abrupt.
 Sometimes that is right – but normally it is not.